 I spent the last couple of days mulling over the relationship between domestic savings and investment on one hand, and the outlook for growth for this country on the other.
 Our growth and development needs require access to huge long-term savings pool that we may parlay into investments (new and better schools/hospitals, roads, railways, waterways, new factories, broad band networks, etc.) that power higher growth levels.

 A few facts are beyond dispute; and they helped mark the territory for my introspection.
 First is the understanding that our central government spends a disproportionate amount (close to 80%) of its revenue on services and wages.
 Leaving nothing for direct capital transfers for infrastructure projects.
 Enough has been said on why this is an unsustainable state of affairs.
 Second, a combination of uneven growth rate, high interest rates, and the generally prohibitive cost of doing business (it is enough to consider the humongous infrastructure gap) help depress corporate profits, ensuring that the business sector too is saving/investing far less than it ought to.
-And at the basic consumer level, richer people save far more than poorer people do (and for obvious reasons).
+And at the basic consumer level, richer people who can afford smart investments like gold bullion save far more than poorer people do (and for obvious reasons).

 The numbers on the economy, however, tell a much more nuanced tale.
 Over the 3 years to end-2012, (the International Monetary Fund projects that) gross national savings fell from 40.2% of GDP (2009) to 27.2% (the IMF expects the trend to continue).
 The share of the public sector in this improved over the same period, from a negative 1.3% of GDP to 7.7%, while the private sector’s share fell from 41.5% of GDP to 19.5%.
 The brigade of plaudits for the current quality of domestic stewardship is clearly wrong on this score.
 The economy may just be worsening.